Top 10 Attractions In Australia

 The Opera House

-The Opera House is one of greatest architectural structure in the world.
+The Opera House in Sydney is one of greatest architectural structure in the world.
 This unique building is beautifully crafted and is surrounded by the ocean.
 South of the Opera House is the Royal botanical gardens which had even more beauty to the Opera house.

 Visitors can enjoy a tour of the Opera House, visit the theatres, the cinema, and the studios and concert hall.
 You will certainly have an appetite after a wonderful tour, so why not relax and have a delicious meal in one of its restaurant.